duracloud/duracloud-preserve/docs/src/README.md

 # Introduction

-This project is a set of components built using AWS services centered around digital preservation use cases.
+DuraCloud Preserve is a set of components built using AWS services centered around digital preservation use cases.
 It provides configuration and features on top of AWS S3 to support long term access to and preservation of files.

 The goal is to make it easy for users to choose any off the shelf S3 client and interact with S3 gaining more advanced features by default.
 Advanced features are described in more detail throughout the user and technical documentation but in brief: versioning, inventory, replication, logging etc. is enabled as buckets are created without a user having to do anything in AWS.